danielemalitesta/FairDiffRec/README.md

 ### Fairness analysis (RQ2)

 #### Datasets [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.11502753.svg)](https://doi.org/10.5281/zenodo.11502753)
 For this RQ, you need two more recommendation datasets (Movielens-1M_A and Foursquare_TKY) which come with users' metadata to calculate fairness metrics.
+While we already provide the item embeddings for the two datasets in this repo, you need to download the other dataset files from Zenodo.

-Once you have downloaded the two datasets from Zenodo, run the following script:
+Once you have downloaded them, run the following script:
 ```sh
 python DiffRec/convert_datasets.py
 ```